nikdelgado/metatemplate/README.md

 ### Running

-using the poetry env is just like python, except you prefix your commands with `poetry run`, to run the autogen application:
+using the poetry env is just like python, except you prefix your commands with `poetry run`, to run the metatemplate application:
-`poetry run python -m autogen --help`
+`poetry run python -m metatemplate --help`

 ### Argument Usage

-poetry run python -m autogen -t api -ns api,common::api::cpp ./schemas/yaml/sample.yaml
+poetry run python -m metatemplate -t api -ns api,common::api::cpp ./schemas/yaml/sample.yaml

 -t [tpl_dir] is used to specify which specific template directory you would like to use